-• Step 1: Unique Entity ID.
+Step 2: Unique Entity ID.

-On April 4, 2022, the unique entity identifier used across the federal government changed from the DUNS Number to the Unique Entity ID (UEI) (generated by SAM.gov).
+On April 4, 2022, the number for entities doing business across the federal government changed from the DUNS Number to the UEI (generated by SAM.gov).

-- The UEI is a 12-character alphanumeric ID assigned to an entity by SAM.gov. - As part of this transition, the DUNS Number has been removed from SAM.gov. - Entity registration, searching, and data entry in SAM.gov now require use of the new UEI. - Existing registered entities can find their UEI by following the steps here. - New entities can get their UEI at SAM.gov and, if required, complete an entity registration. - Apply early for your UEI as it can take SAM.gov a month to assign you one.
+- The UEI is a 12-character alphanumeric ID assigned to an entity by SAM.gov. - o As part of this transition, the DUNS Number has been removed from SAM.gov. - Entity registration, searching, and data entry in SAM.gov now requires use of the new UEI. - Existing registered entities can find their UEI by following the steps here. - New entities can get their UEI at SAM.gov and, if required, complete an entity registration. - Apply early for your UEI as it can take SAM.gov a month to assign you one.
 An UEI is required at the time of signing a loan contract.